True spirit of adventure since 1990

 Please note: Citizens of SAARC countries will have to pay NRs.
 200. Nepali currency equivalent of US$ 10 per person

-Restricted or Controlled Area Trekking permits
+Restricted or Controlled Area permits:

 There are many remote and cultural and naturally sensitive areas in Nepal which are not fully opened for tourism.
 The government of Nepal has designated certain areas as ‘Restricted or Controlled Area’ to preserve the unique culture and nature of the area from the negative impact of mass tourism.